The switch to vocal languages

 Although Homo antecessor later drifted into extinction, their fossils display features that indicate that they must have been closely related to ancestors of many later hominins, including Homo heidelbergensis, Homo neanderthalensis and -- most importantly -- Homo sapiens.
 Homo antecessor were not, however, in the direct line of descent between Homo georgicus and Homo sapiens.
 This is indicated by genomic data.
 Instead, they apparently drifted into extinction.

-The worn condition of their teeth may have resulted from chewing on the hides of animals in order to soften them or to draw sustenance from them, and severe chipping of their teeth may have resulted from trying to draw sustenance from the roots of wild vegetation that they pulled from the soil with dirt clinging to them during periods of food scarcity.
+The worn condition of their teeth may have resulted from chewing on the hides of animals in order to soften them or to draw sustenance from them, and severe chipping of their teeth may have resulted from trying to draw sustenance from the roots of wild vegetation that they pulled from the soil with dirt clinging to them.

 Homo antecessor did not use fire, and that was surely one of their great failures.
 They concentrated on killing small deer and other animals that would last a small group of hominins for only a few days, and without fire they had no incentive to accumulate an abundance of food, because they could not preserve it.
-It hunting was poor they could only eat each other.
-That is possibly what happened.
+If hunting was poor they could only eat each other, and that is what they did.

-The group from which we are primarily descended was reduced to a relatively small effective population about this time, of only about 1,200 individuals who found their way down one of the rivers that even then flowed south through Mesopotamia to a swampy delta.
-They found an environment there for which they were quite unprepared, but they managed to survive there for more than a million years.
+Group A was reduced to a relatively small effective population about this time -- of only about 1,200 individuals -- who had found their way down one of the rivers that even then flowed south through Mesopotamia to a swampy delta.
+They found an environment in southern Mesopotamia for which they were quite unprepared, but they managed to survive there for a million years before recombining with Group B.

 Copyright © 2025 Brilliant Ape - All Rights Reserved.